Vaibhav586/Poacher-Detection/README.md

 # Poacher_Detection_CNN
-A three class image detection for poacher detection.
+Poacher detection with 3 classes.

 Classes 3: 2-Poachers with guns, 1-Poachers with arrows, 0-No Poachers.